russelsantos19/100-days-of-code/r1-log.md

 ### R1D48
 Today I applied and used vue-router in my side-menu.
 Because before I just used v-show to hide and show the components.
 But now I understand the vue-router that it changes the URL and history.
 It's the right thing to do.

+### R1D49
+A satisfying and productive day.
+I finally finished another project.
+I've finished revising the side menu that uses vue-router and finalized the code and design.
+Tomorrow I'll begin a new project.